 Dominate social media with imagesPosted by Hedley Swann on 24 June, 2014 in

-We’re visual creatures.
-Ever since we learnt to draw, people have been using visuals to communicate, tell stories and share knowledge.
-Today, I’d like to talk about the role, and benefits, of using images in your social media campaigns and give you valuable tips on the types of images that perform well.
+People are visual creatures.
+Ever since man learned how to draw, people have been using visuals to communicate, tell stories and share knowledge.
+Read on to learn about the role and benefits of using images in your social media campaigns.
+Here are some valuable tips on the types of images that perform well.

-We notice strong visuals before we notice anything else.
+People notice strong visuals before they notice anything else.
 They’re big, they stand out, and they’re easy to consume.
 Reading text takes much more effort than looking at an image.
-Images are also very shareable.
-Just as the cavemen used rock paintings to record and tell stories thousands of years ago, we too can capitalise on the strength of images to communicate with our social media audience.
+Images are also highly shareable.
+Just as the cavemen used rock paintings to record and tell stories thousands of years ago, modern man can capitalise on the strength of images to communicate with social media audiences.

 Between February and March 2014, SocialBakers looked at the different types of posts on Facebook to determine what post type gets the most interaction from users.
-What their report uncovers is that, on Facebook Brand Pages (like your business Page), photo posts generate the most interaction, beating out Link, Status and even Video posts.
+What their report uncovers is on Facebook Brand Pages, like your business page, photo posts generate the most interaction, beating out link, status and even video posts.

-- are easily consumed: It’s easy for your brain to process an image.
+- Images are easy for visitors to consume.
+It’s easy for your brain to process an image.

-- create quicker connections: They can convey complex emotions and ideas far faster than text.
+- Graphics create a quicker connection with your audience.
+They can convey complex emotions and ideas far faster than text.

-Here's a list of the types of images that are generally effective at generating interaction and engagement on your small business social media presence.
+The types of images that are effective at generating interaction and engagement on your small business social media presence include the following:

-- Tip images: You’re an expert in your field, write a short post with a tip for your audience and include an image with the tip imprinted on it.
+- Tip images: If you’re an expert in your field, write a short post with a tip for your audience and include an image with the tip imprinted on it.

 - How-to images: Any procedure can be the basis for great visual content.
 Create a graphic that shows the steps.